walling/unorm/README.md

 Road map
 --------

-As of October 2013.
+As of November 2013.

-Short term:
-- Test harness by using the Unicode normalization test suite and examples from the reports

 Longer term:
-- Look at the unicode data compiler to create up-to-date (Unicode 6.2.0) compatible normalization

 - Look at possible optimizations (speed primarely, module size secondarily)
 - Adding functions to quick check normalizations: `is_nfc`, `is_nfd`, etc.